CW3E/MET-tools/Grid-Stat/README.md

 ### Running gridstat batch analysis on cf-compliant WRF outputs

-The `run_gridstat.sh` script is designed to be run with the `batch_gridstat.sh` script supplying the above arguments as defined over a mapping of different combinations of control flows and grids to process.
+The `run_gridstat.sh` script is designed to be run with the `batch_gridstat.sh` script sourcing `pre_processing_config.sh` and supplying the above arguments as defined over a mapping of different combinations of control flows and grids to process.
 Note: the performance of the interpolation method, and the required number of gridpoints, used to regrid WRF outputs to the StageIV grid strongly depends on the native WRF grid.
 It is required that each grid to be batch processed (`d01`/`d02`/`d03`) has a corresponding setting for the `${INT_MTHD}` and the `${INT_WDTH}`.
 For example, in the `batch_gridstat.sh` template,
 ```{bash}